 You find yourselves walking amidst a foreign landscape, like cowboys in a Colorado setting.
-Any moment an angry pack of indians could leap over the dark red mountain top and descend on you.
 The sun beats down on this exotic landscape and reveals fifty shades of ochre.
 But you’re not in Colorado.
 You’re in Roussillon, France.

 This scenery is truly to fall in love with and it’s quite understandable, that the region has been declared Parc Naturel Régional du Luberon.
 One of the consequences of being a Natural Park is, that new economic activities may only be developed if they are sustainable.
 Good news for the environment, the local people and travellers like us, who appreciate an unharmed, natural landscape.